OALcementys/DentalMeshCNN/README.md

 a neural network specially designed for 3D triangular meshes which revealed impressive results on mesh segmentations.
-We then focused on preparing our database and adapt it to the task. the code prensents an update of 3D mesh visualisation by using Polyscope
+We then focused on preparing our database and adapt it to the task. the code prensents an update of 3D mesh visualisation in MeshCNN by using Polyscope.

 <img src="imgs/Capture.PNG" width="250 px"/>